KrayTwins/H2O-AI-AWS-Ubuntu-16.04-GPU/README.md

 H2O Driverless AI up and running quickly with a license to run on AWS. \
 http://docs.h2o.ai/driverless-ai/latest-stable/docs/userguide/install/aws.html

-# Intalling H2O Driverless AI GPU on AWS p2.exlarge with Ubuntu-16.04
+# Intalling H2O Driverless AI on AWS GPU Compute EC2 p2.exlarge with Ubuntu-16.04

 If you want to try the H2O Diverless AI you need to contact H2O sales or request a trial license \
 https://www.h2o.ai/try-driverless-ai/